 If a student does not achieve the passing standard on the Clinical Skills Assessment (CSA), Clinical Performance Instrument (CPI), or assignment, the student will be given an Interim Block Notice (IBN) by the block leader.
 The IBN will contain information related to the academic deficit and the student is strongly encouraged to meet with the DCE for direct feedback on areas needing improvement.
 The Director of Faculty and Student Affairs also receives a copy of the IBN.
 The Director or DCE may employ the Academic Advancement Committee (AAC) to assist in making recommendations to facilitate student success.

 Deductions for failure to meet written assignment expectations are as follows:

 - Failure to meet deadlines for written assignments

 - 10% immediately (from assignment grade)

 Deductions for any unexcused absence of a mandatory event are as follows:

 Deductions for any unexcused clinical absence are as follows:

-If the CCCE/CI/DCE has concerns regarding the student’s progress, the student may be referred to the AAC for review and recommendation and/or placed on a learning contract to assist the student and CI to outline key steps to mark successful progression in the internship.
+If the CCCE/CI/DCE has concerns regarding the student’s progress, the student may be referred to the AAC for review and recommendation and/or placed on a learning contract to assist the student and CI to outline key steps to mark successful progression in the clinical experience.

 Prior to receiving a final grade, each student must complete a Block Evaluation and Internship Site Evaluation for all Clinical Education Blocks.